Mission and Purposes

 5. To foster continuing improvement in nursing programs – and, thereby, in professional practice.

 CCNE serves higher education institutions and healthcare organizations throughout the United States.

 CCNE accreditation activities are premised on a statement of principles or values.
 These are that the Commission will:

 1. Foster trust in the process, in CCNE, and in the professional community.

-2. Focus on stimulating and supporting continuous quality improvement in nursing education programs and their outcomes.
+2. Focus on stimulating and supporting continuous quality improvement in nursing programs and their outcomes.

-3. Be inclusive in the implementation of its activities and maintain an openness to the diverse institutional and individual issues and opinions of the interested community.
+3. Be inclusive in the implementation of its activities and maintain an openness to the diverse institutional and individual issues and opinions of the community of interest.

 4. Rely on review and oversight by peers from the community of interest.

 5. Maintain integrity through a consistent, fair, and honest accreditation process.